Job Task Analysis

 As a credentialing body, ACVP regularly conducts Job Task Analyses (JTA) to determine the skills, attributes, and knowledge to be assessed on its examinations.
 The data derived from a JTA produces “Examination Blueprints,” detailed plans that outline the structure and content of each test by specifying topic areas to be tested and the weighting of these areas.
 The Certification and Examination Council uses the blueprints as guides for developing the examinations to ensure each effectively measures planned testing objectives.
 In the case of the ACVP Certifying Examinations, the JTA-derived blueprints detail aspects such as species, organ systems, and pathologic processes.

-More recently, over that past year, ACVP completed another Job Task Analysis which produced three new blueprints to guide test development in 2026 and thereafter: a Phase I Examination Blueprint, an Anatomic Pathology Phase II Examination Blueprint, and a Clinical Pathology Phase II Examination Blueprint.
+A 2024-25 JTA produced three new blueprints to guide test development of examinations delivered in 2026 and thereafter: a Phase I Examination Blueprint, an Anatomic Pathology Phase II Examination Blueprint, and a Clinical Pathology Phase II Examination Blueprint.
+Read more about this latest JTA in the Summary linked below.

 Questions?